Team

 Travis Porco, PhD, MPH

 Travis is a professor in the Department of Epidemiology and Biostatistics and is based in the F. I. Proctor Foundation.
 He specializes in the mathematical modeling of disease transmission and the statistical analysis of clinical trials.
-He will oversee execution of the MINDSCAPE proposal.
-His role will include managing the team of UCSF investigators, and acting as the key liaison to the CDC for this cooperative agreement.
+He oversees execution of the MINDSCAPE proposal, and his role includes managing the team of UCSF investigators, and acting as the key liaison to the CDC for this cooperative agreement.

 Seth Blumberg, MD, PhD